TimEricSchwabe/GNCE/Readme.md

 This repository contains the implementation of GNCE, a method to predict the cardinality of conjunctive queries over Knowledge Graphs.
-It is based on Graph Neural Networks and Knowledge Graph Embeddings.
-It is implemented in PyTorch.
+It is based on Graph Neural Networks and Knowledge Graph Embeddings and is implemented in PyTorch.

 ## Table of Contents